 Cervical Cancer - Topic Overview

 The treatment for most stages of cervical cancer includes:

-one or more treatments.
+Depending on how much the cancer has grown, you may have one or more treatments.
 And you may have a combination of treatments.
 If you have a hysterectomy, you won't be able to have children.
 But a hysterectomy isn't always needed, especially when cancer is found very early.

 Finding out that you have cancer can change your life.
 You may feel like your world has turned upside down and you have lost all control.
 Talking with family, friends, or a counselor can really help.
 Ask your doctor about support groups.
 Or call the American Cancer Society (1-800-227-2345) or visit its website at www.cancer.org.